jduck/bs25-slides/slides.md

 ## Rust for Linux - Thoughts 1

-- A challenging project!
+- A challenging project needs good leaders!
+  - Greg KH is providing good leadership
-- Linus and Greg KH are providing fair leadership
+  - Linus is providing fair leadership
 - However, if you want Rust in your running kernel, use:
   - Asahi Linux on your Mac
   - Android (binder)